Tips on how to find catering and food service jobs

 What does a banquet server do?

-- Seating customers.
+- Seating customers

-- Taking beverage and food orders and serving them to customers.
+- Taking beverage and food orders and serving them to customers

-- Preparing banquet rooms, tables and buffets.
+- Preparing banquet rooms, tables and buffets for service

-- Clearing and setting tables.
+- Clearing and setting tables

-- Carrying large trays filled with glassware, dinnerware and food.
+- Carrying large trays filled with glassware, dinnerware and food

 What skills and qualifications do you need to be a banquet server?

-What’s the job outlook for this role?
+What’s the job outlook for food service jobs as a whole?